SeaQL/sea-orm-tutorial/todo-app/book/src/client.md

 # Building The HTTP Client

-This chapter focuses on creating the TCP client.
+This chapter focuses on creating the HTTP client.
 Switch to the `client` directory in the workspace.

 #### Configuration